Alex Verdugo Player Props: Red Sox vs. Tigers

 Tigers Pitching Rankings

-- The Tigers pitching staff ranks last in the league with a collective 6.3 strikeouts per nine innings.
+- The 5.9 strikeouts per nine innings put together by the Tigers pitching staff ranks last in the league.

-- The Tigers have a 6.20 team ERA that ranks 27th among all MLB pitching staffs.
+- The Tigers have the 29th-ranked team ERA across all MLB pitching staffs (7.20).

-- Tigers pitchers combine to surrender 11 total home runs at a clip of 1.6 per game (to rank 22nd in the league).
+- Tigers pitchers combine to surrender 15 total home runs at a clip of 1.9 per game (fifth-most in baseball).

-- Wentz (0-1) makes the start for the Tigers, his second of the season.
+- The Tigers are sending Boyd (0-0) out for his second start of the season.

-- His last appearance came on Sunday against the Tampa Bay Rays, when the lefty tossed 5 1/3 innings, surrendering three earned runs while giving up four hits.
+- The lefty last pitched on Tuesday against the Houston Astros, when he tossed 4 1/3 innings, allowing two earned runs while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.